-The Ladd Fellowship is awarded to top applicants with a strong background and interest in education.
 The recipient will be awarded the full cost of tuition, along with a generous living stipend.
-In addition to the standard MPP application, applicants should prepare a brief statement of interest (2-page maximum) detailing your interest in the Ladd Fellowship and how it will benefit you, including previous education policy experience, key areas or topics of interest, and future professional goals and direction.
+In addition to the standard MPP application, applicants should prepare a brief statement of interest (500 words maximum) detailing your interest in the Ladd Fellowship, including previous education policy experience, key areas or topics of interest, and future professional goals and direction.
 This additional statement should be uploaded along with your MPP statement of purpose within the application.
-For your reference, find out more about Professor Sunny Ladd.

-Incoming or current MPP students interested in sustainable development, nation building, or conflict resolution in Armenia and/or the surrounding region may receive whole or partial fellowships.
 To apply for this fellowship, applicants must upload a separate statement describing their interest in Armenia or the surrounding region and their professional goals.
 Availability of funds under this fellowship varies from year to year.

 Preference given to students with superior academic records who have demonstrated an interest in civil liberties or human rights.
 Meet a past winner >>